Erika Jayne: Music

 According to her autobiography, Pretty Mess, music producer Peter Rafelson came up with the idea of changing her name to "Erika Jayne."
 Jayne's first single, "Roller Coaster" was released on January 1, 2007.
 The song placed at number one on the Billboard Hot Dance Club Play chart.
 Jayne's debut album, Pretty Mess, was released in the United States in August 2009.
 She released several standalone singles from 2010 to 2018, including number one singles "Painkillr" and "How Many Fucks."

 Throughout her music career, Jayne has performed at several gay nightclubs and LGBT pride events, including LA Pride.
 In 2018, she embarked on her first headlining concert tour, Erika Jayne Presents: The Pretty Mess Tour, visiting 13 cities across the United States.
 In April 2023, she announced Bet It All on Blonde, a Las Vegas concert residency at the House of Blues at Mandalay Bay that ran select weekends from August to December 2023.

+In 2026, Jayne was announced as one of the opening acts for Kesha's Freedom Tour.
+This marked Jayne's second appearance on a Kesha tour, having previously made a brief cameo during the Scissor Sisters' performance of "Let's Have a Kiki" at the Inglewood, California, date of Kesha and the Scissor Sisters' co-headlining Tits Out Tour.